-1. Tariff Measures
+1. Tariff Mea sures

+i) Date of Measure 7 March 1995

-Maintain General Import Levy at 11%, reduction of duties on products to basic 11% maintaining standard industry assistance rate of 40%, maintaining 55% revenue rate and moving the standard rates of 11% 40% 55% downwards as of 11%, 40% 55% downwards as circumstances permit.
+ii) Outline of Measure Maintain General Import Levy at 11%, reduction of duties on products to basic 11% maintaining standard industry assistance rate of 40%, maintaining 55% revenue rate and moving the standard rates of 11%, 40% 55% downwards as circumstances permit.

 2. Non-tariff Measures

+i) Date of Measure 7 March 1995

-Removal of all existing trade bans/licences and quotas.
+ii) Outline of Measure Removal of all existing trade bans/licences and quotas.
 Implementation Study on Tariff Reform focusing on broadening of the tax base.

 3. Measures on Services

+i) Date of Measure 1995
-Development of Telecommunication Infrastructure, Privatization of Energy

-Sector, Institutional Reforms
+ii) Outline of Measure Development of Telecommunication Infrastructure, Privatization of Energy Sector, Institutional Reforms Transportation Sector.

-Transportation Sector.

 4. Measures on Investment

+i) Date of Measure 7 March 1995

-Deregulation of Investment Regimes
+ii) Outline of Measure Deregulation of Investment Regimes

-5. Other Measures
+5. Other Mea asures

+i) Date of Measure 7 March 1995

-Introducing effective National Competition Policy to increase transparencies, assessing possibilities for introduction of Intellectual Property Rights, Privatization of State Own
+ii) Outline of Measure Introducing effective National Competition Policy to increase transparencies, assessing possibilities for introduction of Intellectual Property Rights, Privatization of State Own Corporation.

-Corporation.

 6. Measures to GATT/WTO

-31 May 1995
+i) Date of Measure 31 May 1995

-Membership to GATT on 16 December 1994, application for membership to WTO.
+ii) Outline of Measure Membership to GATT on 16 December 1994, application for membership to WTO.
 Schedules of commitment on Tariff Levels on Agriculture and Industrial products along with the Services scheduled were submitted to WTO and have since been verified.

-REPUBLIC OF THE PHILIPPINES: INITIAL INDIVIDUAL ACTIONS Major Liberalization and Deregulation/Privatization Measures
+REPUBLIC OF THE PHILIPPINES: INITIAL INDIVIDUAL ACTIONS

+Major Liberalization and Deregulation/Privatization Measures

 MEASURES LAW OUTLINE MEASURE TARIFF E.O.
-470 Import Liberalization Program (Gradual reduction of tariff) E.O.
+470 Import Liberalization Program (Gradual reduction of Tariff E.O.
 189 Tariff reduction on capital equipment E.O.
 204 Tariff reduction on textile, textile articles and chemical inputs E.O.
-264 Tariff restructuring program-phase down of duty rates starting July 1994 to 3% in raw materials and 10% in finished products by 2003 towards a uniform 5% by 2004 LIBERALIZATION/ DEREGULATION/ PRIVATIZATION VARIOUS Various foreign investment measures opening certain sectors to as much as 100% foreign ownership, additional incentives and investment guarantees, longer term property ownership and leases VARIOUS Various laws and administrative measures allowing Build-Operate-Transfer (BOT) & Build-Own-Operate (BOO) arrangements in infrastructure projects VARIOUS Liberalization measures in banking, telecommunications, mining and domestic shipping VARIOUS Privatization of government ownership in banks, airlines, pulp and paper, copper, mining, steel and fertilizer sectors MOTOR VEHICLE DEVELOPMENT PROGRAM Opening up of the car manufacturing sector to more participants rather than restricted numbers in the past.
+264 Tariff restructuring program-phase down of duty rates starting July 1994 to 3% in raw materials and 10% in finished products by 2003 towards a uniform 5% by 2004 LIBERALIZATION/ DEREGULATION/ PRIVATIZATION VARIOUS Various foreign investment measures opening certain sectors to as much as 100% foreign ownership, additional incentives and investment guarantees, longer term property ownership and leases VARIOUS Various laws and administrative measures allowing Build-Operate-Transfer (BOT) & Build-Own-Operate (BOO) arrangements in infrastructure Projects VARIOUS Liberalization measures in banking, teltcommunications, mining and domestic shipping VARIOUS Privatization of government ownership in banks, airlines, pulp and paper, copper, mining, steel and fertilizer sectors MOTOR VECHICLE DEVELOPMENT PROGRAM Opening up of the car manufacturing sector to more participants rather than restricted numbers in the past